Instagram | Trip advisor | About Us | Contact Us | 00989381708194 |

 The symbolism of the outer tombs

 The relief of a king, who has a bow in his hand, is visible above the platform; this is the sign of power.
 The figure of Ahura Mazda is seen in front of the king.
 There are two fire altars on this relief.
 In the upper right corner of the image, the pattern of the moon is observed to show the instability of the universe.
 At the bottom of the platform, the representatives of the native nations have held the throne with their hands.
 There are pillars in these reliefs which they have two cow heads.
-Some of the roaring lions are seen at the bottom of the pattern that decorated with a lotus.
-The lotus in the eastern culture is a symbol of purity.
+Some of the roaring lions are seen at the bottom of the pattern that is decorated with a lotus.
+The lotus in the Eastern culture is a symbol of purity.

-These tombs belong to Darius the Great, Xerxes I, Artaxerxes I and Darius II.
+These tombs belong to Darius the Great, Xerxes I, Artaxerxes I, and Darius II.

 Naqsh-e Rustam